-To view the items inside the selected directory, press ‘right’ arrow or ENTER key.
-It will display the list of files or directories inside the selected directory.
+To view the items inside the selected directory, press "Right" arrow or ENTER key.
+It will display the list of files and directories inside the selected directory.

 Here, -x indicates that only count files and directories on the same filesystem as the directory being scanned.
 It will avoid scanning the mounted devices.

 By default, ncdu will update the output screen 10 times a second while scanning the directory.
 This might consume more bandwidth if you are analyzing the disk usage of a remote system.

 Fortunately, this will be decreased to once every 2 seconds in quiet mode.
 We can use this feature to save bandwidth over remote connections.